huynguy-db/arcion-docs/content/docs/sources/source-setup/Db2/Db2_native_luw.md

         interval-ms: 10000
     ```

-    In the sample above, notice the following details:

-    - The parameter `commit-time` specifies the timestamp in UTC under `start-position`, which indicates the starting log position for realtime replication.
-To get a timestamp in UTC, you can execute the following query:

-      ```SQL
-      SELECT CURRENT TIMESTAMP - CURRENT TIMEZONE AS UTC_TIMESTAMP FROM SYSIBM.SYSDUMMY1
-      ```
-    - If you've set `message-format` to `DELIMITED`, set `replicate-empty-string-as-null` to `true`.

-For a detailed explanation of configuration parameters in the Extractor file, read [Extractor Reference]({{< ref "../../configuration-files/extractor-reference" >}} "Extractor Reference").
+For a detailed explanation of configuration parameters in the Extractor file, read [Extractor Reference]({{< ref "docs/references/extractor-reference" >}} "Extractor Reference").